hcbd/simple-lanmap/README.txt

 What you need to make this code work at this moment:

 - Linuxsystem with Ping installed (tested on Debain 8.2 and Mint 17.2)
-- python 2 (python3 should be possible with some minor edits)
+- python 3
-- python PILL lib (need to dump this lib, is hard for windows users to install)
+- python PIL lib (need to dump this lib, is hard for windows users to install)
+- sudo apt install python3-pil.imagetk
-- tKinter
+- Tkinter
 - (probably forgot things here)

 How to use:

-run in terminal: python __init__.py
+run in terminal: python3 __init__.py

 How to config: